Jeshii/DeathMarch/bylaws.md

 The bylaws are the official rules of the Death March.

 Any change to the bylaws must be voted upon and radified with high fives by a triumvirate of Officers.
+Anytime a triumvirate of officers meet in person, they must pass, amend, fix, modify, or semantically adjust a bylaw.

 Term
 ====